barnardcsc/Spring-25-The-Nutty-Arcade-Gamifying-Squirrel-Census-Data/README.md

 1. Open your laptop's terminal
 2. Assuming ```squirrels-template``` is in your Downloads, type:   **cd Downloads/squirrels-template**   and then hit enter

-   (If it's located anywhere else, specify the path of folders it's nested within and substitute that path for "Downloads")
+   (If it's located anywhere else, determine the path of folders it's nested within and substitute that path for "Downloads")

 3. Now, your terminal should say ```squirrels-template``` on the left.
 This means we have successfully entered our game folder.